dmx-systems/dmx-documentation/docs/tutorial.rst

 .. image:: _static/organization-association.png

 Now this is a more meaningful association.
-If you right-click and select "Related" on "Organization No. 1" you see how the role can be usefuel when navigating in DMX.
+If you right-click and select "Related" on "Organization No. 1" you see how the role can be useful when navigating in DMX.
 If you have entered more than one person, you can scroll down in the detail panel to see all persons and their respective roles in the organization.

 .. image:: _static/organizational-roles.png